Chinese patent medicine

-Chinese patent medicine (CPM, 科學中藥 (科学中药, kēxúe zhōngyào, scientific Chinese medicine) or 中成藥 (中成药, zhōngchéngyào, pre-made Chinese medicine)) (Note: As can be glanced from the difference in literal meaning, there exists a definitional gap between the Taiwanese "scientific" term and the Chinese/Hongkongese "pre-made" term.
+Chinese patent medicine (CPM, 科學中藥 (科学中药, kēxúe zhōngyào, scientific Chinese medicine) or 中成藥 (中成药, zhōngchéngyào, pre-made Chinese medicine)) (Note: As can be glanced from the difference in literal meaning, there exists a definitional gap between the "scientific" term used in Taiwan and the "pre-made" term used in Mainland China and Hong Kong.
 The Taiwanese term is defined exclusive of traditional ready-to-use forms such as the Wan, Dan, and Gao, while the Chinese term includes all ready-made, batch-manufactured TCM-based medicine.) are herbal medicines in traditional Chinese medicine (TCM), modernized into a ready-to-use form such as tablets, oral solutions or dry suspensions, as opposed to herbs that require cooking (hot water extraction).

 History

 Traditional Chinese medication generally begins with a liquid extract of a mixture of prepared herbs (饮片), produced by a long period of boiling in water or a mixture of water and alcohol.
 Some formulas require different extraction times for each herb, leading to a complicated sequence of adding ingredients.
 With formulas intended for internal use, the resulting decoction (Tang 汤) is typically drunk directly.
 Some classical formulas call for turning the decoction into a ready-made teapill (Wan or Dan) for easier use.
 Formulas intended for external use, such as the gou pi gao, calls for more involved post-processing.

 Chinese patent medicine started as a simplified way to produce a decoction.
 In the 1950s, Japanese man Otozo Nagakura founded a business that makes Kampo medicine in granule form by dehydrating the extract liquid.
 Patients would simply re-hydrate the granules and drink the resulting fluid.
 Taiwanese man Xu Hong-yuan visited Nagakura's factory and was impressed by its convenience and efficiency, bringing the technology to Taiwan.

 Xu Hong-yuan later also invented the single-herb "granules for use in combination", which grants similar convenience to customized prescriptions.
 (Per-patient formulation is emphasized in TCM.)
 Chinese use of single-herb granules is growingly common, but technically remains experimental.